 Instead, write because you’re passionate about it…

 - Find Your Niche.
 You needn’t have a niche, but it helps.
 What are you passionate about?
+Running?
+Cooking?
+Being a parent?
 Have you found your passion?
-If so, write about that.
+If so, whatever it is, write about that.
 If not, then you must first find your passion.
-And you probably shouldn’t blog about…
+(Note: We generally recommend that people don’t blog about minimalism or the paleo diet or any other heavily saturated topic.
+But what we really mean when we say this is: don’t blog about something unless you have a unique perspective.
+If you’ve embraced simple living and have a unique perspective, then by all means have at it.
+Enjoy yourself.)

 - Add Value.
 Your content must add value to your readers’ lives.
 This is the only way you will get Great Quality Readers to your site (and keep them coming back).
 Adding value is the only way to get someone’s longterm buy-in.
-We both learned this after a decade of leading and managing people.
+We both learned this after a decade of leading and managing people in the corporate world.

 - Be Original.
 Yes, there are other blogs out there about the same thing you want to write about.
 Q: So why is your blog any different?
 A: Because of you.
 You are what makes your blog different; it’s about your perspective, your creativity, the value that you add.